polyaxon/polyaxon/site/docs/core/introduction/index.md

 ### Guides &  Tutorials

-We publish some [guides and tutorials](/docs/guides/) from time to time to explain or clarify how to use our tools in a practical ways.
+We publish some [guides and tutorials](/docs/guides/) from time to time to explain or clarify how to use our tools in practical ways.
 These guides have tags, you can for instance show all guides for a particular tag to gain deeper knowledge about that area.

 ### Frequently asked questions